Sound and Complete Neurosymbolic Reasoning with LLM-Grounded Interpretations: Abstract

 \section{Abstract}

-Large language models (LLMs) have demonstrated impressive capabilities in natural language understanding and generation, but they exhibit problems with logical consistency in the output they generate.
+Large language models (LLMs) have demonstrated impressive capabilities in natural language understanding and generation, but exhibit problems with logical consistency in their output.
 How can we harness LLMs' broad-coverage parametric knowledge in formal reasoning despite their inconsistency?
 We present a method for directly integrating an LLM into the interpretation function of the formal semantics for a paraconsistent logic.
-We provide experimental evidence for the feasibility of the method by evaluating the function using datasets created from several short-form factuality benchmarks.
-Unlike prior work, our method offers a theoretical framework for neurosymbolic reasoning that leverages an LLM's knowledge while preserving the underlying logic's soundness and completeness properties.
+We evaluate the method empirically using datasets derived from the short-form factuality benchmarks GPQA and SimpleQA, showing that bilateral factuality evaluation improves macro-F1 over a unilateral baseline by roughly 6 percentage points on both benchmarks (at the cost of reduced coverage, as abstention is triggered on inconsistent or uncertain cases).
+We further describe a proof-of-concept tableau reasoner implementing the method, and apply it to a medication-safety knowledge base of 228 asserted and 712 inferred statements: the system detects 92 gluts corresponding to medically significant errors (e.g., opioids inferred as non-addictive, beta-blockers inferred as safe in asthma) while remaining satisfiable, demonstrating that contradictions are localized rather than causing logical explosion.
+Unlike prior work, our method offers a theoretical framework with a practical implementation for neurosymbolic reasoning that leverages an LLM's knowledge while preserving the underlying logic's soundness and completeness properties.